Happy Hour | Reykjavik's Cheapest Bars

 The English Pub

 Ah, the English Pub, an institution unto itself.
-This particularly Icelandic breed of the English pub (handily named the English Pub) has a lovely seating area out back, adjoined to Austurvollur square, and a wide range of drinks on offer.
+This particularly Icelandic breed of the English pub (handily named the English Pub) has a lovely seating area out back, adjoined to Austurvollur square, a draft beer for just 1000 ISK with your VIP club membership, and a wide range of drinks on offer.

 There is often football on the television and live music almost every night.
 The pub encourages musical requests and patrons to dance along, making for a potentially energetic evening every night of the week.